The first Walker’s Recycling audit on behalf of Credible Carbon was done by GCX for the period 1 January, 2012 to 31

 • Setting a replicable precedent for community-scale dry waste recycling and management solutions

-The emergence of Walker’s Recycling as a recognised recycling company represents a significant step in the advancement of Cape Town’s waste handling economy and the emergence of black economic empowerment companies.
-Walker’s Recycling was initiated and is now fully owned by previously disadvantaged South Africans and has grown to prominence without any state assistance.
+The emergence of Walker’s Recycling as recognised green entrepreneurs and a recycling company represents a significant step in the advancement of Cape Town’s solid waste economy and the recognition of small and micro-enterprises and black economic empowerment companies.
+Walker’s Recycling has grown to prominence without any state assistance.

 A Project Idea Note (PIN) was drawn up to formalise the project scope with regards to carbon credits, click here to download the PIN.

 Walker’s Recycling received accreditation in May 2015, click here to download the documentation.